McGhee Tyson Airport: History

 In 2000, improvements to the passenger terminal were finished at a cost of $70 million, including two new concourses, 12 new gates, ticket counters, and a Ruby Tuesday restaurant.
 In 2002 an aircraft maintenance facility was built for Northwest Airlines, serving as their primary CRJ MRO facility.
 The now-defunct ExpressJet Airlines built a heavy-maintenance hangar near the air cargo facilities for its fleet.
 In June 2009, a new food court was completed, featuring Starbucks, Quiznos, Cinnabon, and Zia locations.
 The Zia location was replaced in April 2013 with an Uno Express Pizza.

 In November 2016, the agency that operates McGhee Tyson received a $27.9 million grant from the Federal Aviation Administration to complete the next phase of a multi-year runway expansion, the most expensive project the airport ever has undertaken.
 The north runway, 5L/23R, is being lengthened to 10000 ft.
 During the work, 3000 ft of that runway were demolished while 6000 ft remained open for small planes.
 Airliners still land on Runway 5R/23L, which will remain 9000 ft long.

 On December 17, 2021, the rebuilt 10,000-foot runway 5L/23R reopened.

-In 2024, TYS Airport set an all-time record with 3.3 million passengers traveling through the airport, a 17.8% increase over 2023.
+In 2025, TYS Airport set an all-time record with 3,630,410 passengers traveling through the airport, an 8.7% increase over 2024.